 - “Feeding Time at the Swamp” traveled extensively in a group show entitled “Threads of Resistance”.

 - “Blood Line” shown at the Textile Museum, Washington, D.C.

-- “A Meditation on Time” is currently on exhibit at the United States’ Croatian Embassy in Zagreb as part of the State Department’s Art in Embassies program.
+- “A Meditation on Time” was exhibited at the United States’ Croatian Embassy in Zagreb as part of the State Department’s Art in Embassies program.

 - Alice’s fiber composition “No Hard Hats Required” was selected for a Juror’s Choice Award in the national juried exhibition “Consequences” at the Arc Gallery, San Francisco, CA

 - “I’m a Frayed Knot” at Orange Coast College Frank M. Doyle Arts Pavilion in Costa Mesa, CA. Invitational exhibition.